 Google cache evaluates the current state of a particular web page after each Google crawl.
 It also saves the screenshots from websites to present the cached version of the page on google search if a web page is momentarily inaccessible because of any technical issues.
 Cached web pages are necessary because they provide searcher's the best user experience on search engines and help them find your content over web search.

 The noticeable benefit of Google cache is the speed with which Google can answer search requests.
 The caching process decreases page time load time for viewers, which improves their experience over the site.
 As a consequence, their engagement with your website increases, and the bounce rate decreases.

 Another significant benefit is that consumers have access to content that is currently inaccessible.

 For example, if the website deletes a web page, Google Cache will have backups of the most current version, which it can show to the viewers for some time.

 Furthermore, Google cache enables webmasters, content creators, and marketers to know when Google bots crawled their web content last time.
 The timestamp on the screenshot indicates the precise time and date of the last indexing.

 However, on some occasions, Google may index a site but not produce updated screenshots for cache data.
 Thus, even after updates, you may see the older version of the web page in the cache and google search results.
 Searches should always be cautious about this when using content from google cache.

 Now that we've learned the most significant facts regarding Google cache, it's time to learn how to check Google cache.

-There are two methods to search for stored versions of a web page in the cache.
+There are two methods to search for stored versions of web pages in the cache.